Skip to main content

 How do you overcome phobias?

-If you or someone you know struggles to overcome a phobia, we are honored to help you find support.
-If you are struggling to find the help you need, please note that all content on this website should not be considered professional medical advice.
-It is always best to consult a doctor or licensed therapist with any questions or concerns regarding your physical or mental health.
-For a good resource for therapists, you can check out Mental Health America’s helpful list.
+Please note that nothing on this website is professional medical advice.
+It’s always best to consult a doctor or licensed therapist about your physical or mental health.
+For a good place to start, check out Mental Health America’s therapist list.

 How do you know if you have a phobia?